Skund404/WAWI-Claude/store_management/gui/views/dashboard/Dashboard and Analytics Integration Guide.md

 2. Note any items in low stock status
 3. Click "View Details" to navigate to detailed inventory view
 4. Use "Add Inventory" quick action for immediate restocking
+5. The dashboard automatically updates when inventory changes are made

 ### 3. Performance Analysis